 Understanding mechanisms of CD40 and LMP1 signaling provides important insights into normal regulatory control of CD40 functions and how LMP1-mediated pathogenesis escapes or subverts these regulatory mechanisms.
 LMP1 itself may be a difficult therapeutic target, because it lacks an extracellular domain and is continually processed from the cell surface.
 Thus, it is important to elucidate similarities and differences between CD40 and LMP1 signals to identify therapeutic targets to block LMP1-mediated pathogenesis.
 Comparing and contrasting CD40 and LMP1 also increases our understanding of the critical mechanisms used to regulate normal CD40 signaling.

 CD40, Epstein-Barr virus, Latent membrane protein 1, TAK1, TRAF

 Includes bibliographical references (pages 235-259).

 Copyright 2012 Kelly Arcipowski

 Arcipowski, Kelly Marie.
-"Molecular mechanisms of TRAF6 function in signaling pathways of the oncogenic viral mimic of CD40, LMP1." dissertation, University of Iowa, 2012.
+"Molecular mechanisms of TRAF6 function in signaling pathways of the oncogenic viral mimic of CD40, LMP1."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.